Stuffed acorn squash is a great way to appreciate the abundance of fall. This complete meal is stuffed with Italian sausage, kale and sweet apples.

 Tips

-- If you are having trouble halving the acorn squash, you can microwave the squash for a bit to help soften it.
+- If you are having trouble cutting the acorn squash, you can microwave the squash for a bit to help soften it.

-- You can save the seeds from the acorn squash to roast them like pumpkin seeds.
+- Save the seeds from the acorn squash and roast them like pumpkin seeds.

 - To store: Place leftover stuffed acorn squash in the fridge in an airtight container for up to 4 days.